 (a) Give written notice, by mail, to the licensee of the facts or conduct which warrant the intended action and provide the licensee with an opportunity to show compliance with all requirements for retention of the license.
+Within 14 days of receipt of the written notice, a licensee may request a hearing.

-(b) Conduct a hearing within 30 days of the written notice provided under par. (a), unless, prior to the hearing date the licensee provides sufficient evidence of compliance with all requirements for retention of the license.
+(b) If the licensee requests a hearing within 14 days of the written notice provided under par. (a), the department may not suspend or revoke the license until a hearing is held, unless, prior to the hearing date the licensee withdraws the request for hearing.